Snehit70/Black_Panther/README.md

    pip install flask flask-sqlalchemy flask-bootstrap pip install flask-wtf email-validator flask-login flask-session
    ```

-4. For Windows users, you might need to install additional build tools for some packages:
-   - Install Visual C++ Build Tools from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
-   - Or use: `pip install --only-binary :all: -r requirements.txt`

 5. Check Python version compatibility - this project works best with Python 3.8-3.10 due to the recent package versions used.

 6. If all else fails, try creating a new requirements file with relaxed versions: